-We were incorporated in March 2015 and have only been conducting operations with respect to our product candidates since March 2015.
-Our operations to date have been limited to preclinical operations and the in-licensing of our product candidates.
-We have not yet demonstrated an ability to successfully complete clinical trials, obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+We were incorporated in March 2015 and have only been conducting operations since March 2015.
+Our operations to date have been limited to preclinical operations and the inlicensing of our product candidates.
+We have not yet demonstrated an ability to successfully complete clinical trials, obtain regulatory approvals, manufacture a clinical scale or commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Consequently, any predictions about our future performance may not be as accurate as they could be if we had a history of successfully developing and commercializing pharmaceutical products.